Origin of Koya Tribe

 The origin of Koya tribes is quite interesting.
 The popular saying is that these Koya tribes have a heritage of belonging to the famous family of the Gond tribe.
 The Koya tribes have convention that they were driven out by deprivation and disputes from the plateau in the Baster district about two hundred years ago.

-These Koya tribes have got the highest population among the tribal communities in India.
+Koya tribe has got the highest population among the tribal communities in India.
 These tribal people have the habit of building their houses in their own hands using several tools and techniques.
-These Koya tribes reside in low level houses with thatched roofs.
+Koya tribe reside in low level houses with thatched roofs.
 Their village comprises of near about thirty to forty Koya tribal families.

 There are several qualities for which these Koya tribes have drawn the attention of the people.
-Unity and patriotism and several other values are there which these Koya tribes use to hold in high esteem.
-The name of these Koya tribes is also being mentioned in the history in golden letters.
+Unity, patriotism and several other values are there which Koya tribe use to hold in high esteem.
+The name of Koya tribe is also being mentioned in the history in golden letters.
 Interestingly, as early as 1880 under the leadership of the great Koya leader Tama Dora, a revolt occurred against the then British rule.
-This was known as “Koya Revolution” in annuls of history of India.
+This was known as ‘Koya Revolutiona’ in dissolves of history of India.